RahulxRamesh/Dictionary-API-with-Jest/README.md

 I used:
--babel [allows backwards compatibilty of imports/requires so I can use async calls with axios] -axios [used to make https requests from node js, resolves issues with fetch that Jest has]
+-babel [allows backwards compatibilty of imports/requires so I can use async calls with axios] -axios [used to make https requests from node js, resolves issues with fetch that Jest has] -dotenv to use a global environment variables file

 -importing regenerator-runtime in setupTests.js allows me to use async await in test calls